Pat Harris, founder and director of BUSK

 It was BUSK that first introduced evacuation training of buses and coaches in 1994.
 At that time it was difficult to find a company that would lend a bus or coach for this purpose, claiming that by carrying out emergency drills of this kind would worry people, making them think coach and bus travel was unsafe.
 Pat Harris argued that evacuation drills were carried out in offices and schools across the country and this did not stop people form using the buildings by making them believe the building could catch fire some day!
 She pointed out that it was more likely that this training would be needed for real in a vehicle than in a building.
 Today, many training companies include evacuation drills as part of their training package and is also part of many CPCs modules.
 As for BUSK, it has trained thousands of children and young people how to get out of a coach quickly and safely and importantly, what to do once they have left the vehicle.

-In February 2013, BUSK launched BENCHMARK, the UK's first and only completely independent star rating for the minibus and coach industry.
+In February 2013, BUSK launched BENCHMARK, the UK's first and only completely independent star rating for the minibus and coach industry, based on safety and legal compliance.
+In fact, BUSK's standard for entry to the scheme is higher than the minimum legal requirement.
 Schools, parents and the general public can now identify Benchmark members by the distinctive logo with green stars displayed on their fleets.